ajayswar-s/sysarch-acs/docs/pc_bsa/README.md

 ## Guidance on running SCT testcase
 - PC-BSA rules `P_L1NV_01` and `P_L1SE_01` requires [VariableServicesTest](https://github.com/tianocore/edk2-test/tree/master/uefi-sct/SctPkg/TestCase/UEFI/EFI/RuntimeServices/VariableServices/BlackBoxTest) SCT test to be run for compliance check.
 Please refer to [BBR ACS User Guide](https://github.com/ARM-software/bbr-acs/blob/main/README.md) for instructions to build and run SCT test suite. see the [SCT User Guide](http://www.uefi.org/testtools)for instructions on choosing and running individual testcase from UEFI Shell.

+## Guidance on running Bsa Uefi Coverage
+Rule **P_L1_01** is covered by BSA ACS.
+Compliance requires running Bsa.efi.
+Refer to the BSA ACS User Guide for instructions to build and run Bsa.efi from the UEFI Shell.

 ## Limitations